Antique Embossed Tin Trunk Painted Again!

-How To Distress A Painted Antique Trunk
+How To Distress A Painted Trunk

-The embossed tin just looks so pretty distressed.
+The embossed tin looks so pretty distressed.
 I noticed when distressing the trunk that a bit of the stain or something was coming through the paint in areas.
 That was okay because it gave the paint a bit of an aged look.

 The trunk really does look better now.....and different.
 The top of the trunk is slightly rounded which means it's not a candidate for a coffee table or side table.
 That's one reason I'm letting it go.

-I staged the photo with a vintage handmade quilt from my collection and a pretty turquoise straw bag I picked up at Michael's on clearance for $4.
+I staged the photo with a vintage handmade quilt from my collection and a pretty turquoise straw bag I picked up at Michael’s on clearance for $4.
 A steal.
-I also bought several containers of varying colors of pom poms at clearance price.
-I love yarn pom poms but they take a while to make.
-I'm thinking of gluing pom poms around the top of the straw bag.
-I saw a similar bag with pom poms and the price was crazy!

 Do you like the trunk painted or no?
-Want hurt my feelings either way just be nice in your comments.
+Won’t hurt my feelings either way just be nice in your comments.
 Please leave a comment before heading off to see the other projects.
 Time to see what my favorite furniture painters have for us today.
-Just click those pink links below......
+Just click those pink links below……

 Repurposed Footstool Makeover - Girl In The Garage